Message: The plan file you are attempting to open appears to be corrupted.

 RESOLUTION

 There are several reasons why file corruption may occur.
-The most common cause, however, is actively working on plan files in an unsupported fashion; such as over a network, off of a removable USB flash or thumb drive, or off of a removable hard drive.
+The most common cause, however, is actively working on plan files in an unsupported fashion; such as over a network, off of a removable USB flash drive, or off of a removable hard drive.

 Other things that could cause a file to become corrupted include: